AirPods Max are a luxury pair of headphones aimed solely at those who entrench themselves fully in Apple’s ever-expanding ecosystem of content.

 - Many clever design elements and strong build quality

-- Spatial audio is very immersive for the apps that support it
+- Spatial audio can be immersive for the apps that support it

 - Strong connection to the Apple ecosystem